-To measure the success of a website, it is necessary to do more than simply monitor your sales.
-KPIs (key performance indicators), are also important when assessing the success of websites.
+To measure the success of a website, it’s necessary to do more than simply monitor your sales.
+KPIs (key performance indicators) are also important when assessing the success of websites.
 It would be impossible to determine the success of a website without using measurable parameters.

 There is no one, correct answer regarding which parameters should be considered in detail.
 The KPIs that you should monitor on your website are solely dependent on the goal of the website.
-Before starting the web analysis, you must clearly define your objectives – what you want to achieve with your website.
+Before starting the web analysis, you must clearly define your objectives:what do you want to achieve with your website?
 There are two types of objectives: macro objectives and micro objectives.

 It is easier to derive the right KPIs for your website if your goals are clearly defined.
 Many such KPIs can be monitored using the free Google Analytics tool .
-To do this, you only need to login to Google Analytics, integrate a code snippet on your page, and begin analyzing your page.
+To do this, you need to sign up for Google Analytics, integrate a code snippet on your website, and begin analyzing.

 Below, we provide a list of the 10 most important pre-defined KPIs to track on your website, as well as an explanation on how to use the analytics tool to monitor these parameters.
-The KPIs are grouped into the different categories of Google Analytics: audience, acquisition, behavior, and conversion.
+The KPIs are arranged according to the different categories in Google Analytics: Audience, Acquisition, Behavior, and Conversion.

-In the “audience” category, you will find all reports related to visitors on your page.
-You can view details on the demographics, interests, and behavior of visitors on your page as well as information on the technologies they use.
+In the ‘Audience’ category, you find all reports related to your website visitors.
+You can view details regarding your users’ demographics, interests, behavior on your site as well as information about the technology they use to access your website.